Sensory Toys for Babies, Toddlers, and Kids: A Therapist’s Top Picks - Baby Chick

 1. Play-Doh

-Play-Doh has been around for many years and continues to be a very popular toy, and for a good reason.
+Play-Doh has been around for many years and remains a very popular toy, and for good reason.
 The texture is excellent for encouraging hands-on, open-ended learning.
 Your child will love to squish and mold the Play-Doh into different forms and shapes.
 You can even make homemade playdough.
 And bonus — it’s a great fine motor activity.

 2. Edushape Sensory Balls